Clixsense Review: A Former PTC Scam or A Legit GPT Site?

 Use the ClixAddon.
 This browser extension assists you to track the status of your profile and notifies you when new surveys, tasks and offers are available.

 And remember there are other fish in the sea if Clixsense doesn't appeal to you.
-You can look into Swagbucks.com or Fusioncash.com as alternatives.
+You can check out SurveyJunkie.com, Swagbucks.com or Fusioncash.com as alternatives.
 My Top Work At Home Recommendation is also a great option if you need to make a substantial income.

 What We Like About Clixsense